theopenlane/core/pkg/events/soiree/README.md

 # Soiree

 Soiree is an event coordination toolkit that wraps listener registration, execution order, retries, and persistence behind a small API.
-It is built around an `EventPool` that manages topics and listeners, optionally fans work out to a worker pool, and surfaces rich context to handlers through `EventContext`.
+It is built around an `EventBus` that manages topics and listeners, uses a worker pool (default 10 workers), and surfaces rich context to handlers through `EventContext`.

-The package underpins our ent mutation hooks, but it is intentionally framework‑agnostic and can be embedded anywhere ordinary Go code needs structured asynchronous notifications.
+The package underpins our ent mutation hooks, but it is intentionally framework-agnostic and can be embedded anywhere ordinary Go code needs structured asynchronous notifications.

 ## Key Concepts

-- **EventPool** – runtime broker that owns topics, manages listener registration, and executes handlers (optionally via a goroutine pool).
+- **EventBus** - runtime broker that owns topics, manages listener registration, and executes handlers on a worker pool.
-- **Topics** – logical channels identified by string names; priorities determine listener execution order within a topic.
+- **Topics** - logical channels identified by string names; wildcard patterns are supported, more specific patterns run first, and listeners run in registration order within each topic.
-- **Listeners** – functions that consume an `*EventContext`; they may inspect payloads, mutate properties, abort delivery, or access the originating client.
+- **Listeners** - functions that consume an `*EventContext`; they can inspect/mutate properties and access the originating client.
+Use typed topics when you need payload access.
-- **Stores & Retries** – optional pluggable persistence and retry policies (e.g., Redis queue with exponential backoff).
+- **Stores & Retries** - optional pluggable persistence and retry policies (e.g., Redis queue with exponential backoff).
-- **Typed Topics** – helpers that wrap/unwrap strongly typed payloads so handlers work with domain objects instead of raw `any`.
+- **Typed Topics** - helpers that wrap/unwrap strongly typed payloads so handlers work with domain objects instead of raw `any`.

 ## Quick Start